 This by itself isn’t such a fantastic claim.
 There are countless settlements and remnants of civilizations as old as the neolithic and before that have since been inundated by rising sea levels.
 At the height of the Last Glacial Maximum, sea levels were as much as 100-120 meters lower.
-According to Graham Hancock, a mystery-monger and significance-junkie who profits quite well from his books and media appearances in which he appeals to the sense of mystery in us all, the site at Yonaguni is at a depth of “up to 30 meters.”
+According to Graham Hancock, a mystery-monger and significance-junkie who profits quite well from his books and media appearances in which he appeals to the sense of mystery in us all, the site at Yonaguni is at a depth of “up to 30 meters (Hancock 24 May 2008).”
 By conservative estimates, this would put the region above sea level at between 8-10 thousand years ago!

 What Hancock would have us believe is that a culture lived and thrived on this remote island 10,000 years ago and was able to create monumental architecture.
 Again, by itself, this isn’t a completely far-fetched idea.
 Monumental architecture did start to appear in various places around the world at around 10,000 – 6,500 years ago.
 Unfortunately, it doesn’t seem to be the case at Yonaguni.

 The conclusion that the submarine rock formations found at Yonaguni are anthropogenic is quite a leap that isn’t supported by evidence.
 To reach this conclusion, we must first begin with the premise that the submarine geology cannot be natural.
 As with other sites around the globe, mystery-mongers will quickly and quite fallaciously conclude that “nature doesn’t make right angles” and Hancock, in chapter 27 of Underworld, quotes, mentions, or implies this more than once.
 You might recall my previous posts on Semir Osmanagic and his (and others’) “nature doesn’t make right-angles” claim.